rokaicker/StaticSiteGenerator/README.md

 The following options are available:
     -v, --version: current program version
     -h, --help: program instructions
     -i, --input: path input folder or file to be converted to HTML.
-Note that folders are recursively searched for .txt files.
+Note that folders are recursively searched for .txt and .md files.
     -s, --stylesheet: stylesheet url to be used in the HTML file

     The files will be saved in a '/dist' folder in the same directory as the input file/folder.